pranjal710/osrf/docs/doc.md

 *function Stdclass_To_array($ar)*

-This takes one parameter. $ar is converted to the respective object depending on ['__c'] index of array
+This takes one parameter *i.e.* $ar. $ar can be an array or an object.
+It returns an array by converting the object to an associative array.